14 Traits of a Sheltered Person (and How They Affect Adulthood)

 What defines the traits of a sheltered person?

-A sheltered person is someone who has been protected from life’s challenges, often leading to limited exposure to real-world experiences.
+A sheltered person is someone who has been protected from life’s challenges, leading to limited exposure to real-world experiences.

 How does being sheltered affect decision-making?